Neimeyer-Hodgson Student Research Grant

 Any full-time student attending Millersville University in pursuit of a baccalaureate degree is eligible to apply for a grant.
 Students making application for a grant shall forward to the chairperson of the Nominations and Awards Committee, in care of the Alumni Services Office, an application that outlines the field of research.
 An itemized budget of costs related to the research project, signed by faculty sponsor, shall accompany the application.
 Applications must be submitted to the Alumni Services Office by noon on the third Friday of October for the fall semester, or by noon on the third Friday of February the spring semester.

 Below are the criteria and a sample application for the Neimeyer-Hodgson Grant.
-Please check the Neimeyer-Hodgson website below for a current application when you plan to apply.
+Please visit the Neimeyer-Hodgson page for information on the current application process.

 The Casselberry Student Research Fund was established in 1990 in order to create a source of financial support to promote student research and academic excellence for departmental majors and minors.
 The fund was initially established when a 1990 graduate made a donation to establish the fund to express her "appreciation for the opportunity she had to conduct supervised research and present her paper at a regional professional meeting."
 Her goal was to help future students attain the same experience.
 In 2003, the fund was named the Casselberry Student Research Fund in honor of Dr. Sam Casselberry, Professor of Anthropology Emeritus, on the occasion of his retirement.
 Department faculty, alumni and the Sociology and Anthropology Clubs have all contributed to increase the size of the fund.